Charlestown

 Highlights

-Charlestown is flanked by the charming township of Warners Bay, where a shared path alongside the shimmering blue lake is perfect for walking, cycling and rollerblading.
-The 9km route between Lions Park in Eleebana and Museum of Art and Culture in Booragul is part of a network that loops around the lake.
+Charlestown sits beside the charming township of Warners Bay, where a scenic shared path hugs the edge of Lake Macquarie’s sparkling blue waters ideal for walking, cycling or even rollerblading.
+Stretching 9km from Lions Park in Eleebana to the Museum of Art and Culture, yapang in Booragul, this picturesque route forms part of an extensive network that winds its way around the lake, offering unforgettable views.

 Family enjoying cycling along the Watagans Cycle Track, Lake Macquarie